luispedro/luispedro_org/content/simplecms/index.rst

 Upcoming Travel
 ===============

-On August 11-14, I will be in Chicago for the `ATHE Conference
-<http://www.athe.org/node/19>`__, where, with Rita Reis, I will present a paper
-as part of the Theatre and Social Change Focus Group.

 On September 18-21, I will visit the beautiful Janelia Farm campus for the `Bioimage II <http://www.hhmi.org/janelia/conf-061.html>`__ conference.